 - Reduce labor costs and the drudgery of data entry.

-Mapping current business processes can be the biggest challenge in going to an AP automation solution.
-This requires a thorough volume and task analysis of the invoices and other billing documents the automated system will capture and process as well as an analysis of:
+This requires a comprehensive volume and task analysis of the invoices and other billing documents the automated system will capture and process, as well as an analysis of:

-- The types of invoice documents to be handled.
+- The format of invoice documents being processed

-- Also, "clearly define" means avoiding the temptation to compile haphazard checklists or nonconstructive, self-serving vendor gripes and feedback.
-The key is to stay on track with the system requirements most important to stakeholders and users, so they won't drive a stake into the planning effort.
+Also, "clearly define" means avoiding the temptation to compile haphazard checklists or nonconstructive, self-serving vendor gripes and feedback.
+The key is to stay on track with the system requirements most important to stakeholders and users to avoid apprehension to change.

 The "business case" for paperless AP automation must include the following:

-- Hard savings in labor costs, storing paper documents, and software licensing — that is, all quantifiable costs.
+- Hard savings in labor costs, storing paper documents, and software licensing are all quantifiable costs

-- Soft savings, such as process efficiencies, operational improvements, better customer relations, mitigating risk through fewer lost invoices, better document control and tracking, and quicker reporting and disaster recovery
+- Soft savings, such as process efficiencies, operational improvements, better customer relations, mitigating risk through fewer lost invoices, better document control and tracking, with quicker reporting and disaster recovery

-The large majority (over 80 percent) of AP departments typically report that it takes less than a year to fully transition to AP automation.
-The above-mentioned white paper has this important transition advice:
+The large majority (over 80 percent) of AP departments typically report that it takes less than a year to transition to AP automation.

-- That's why we recommend starting with the payment side.
-Implementation of paperless payments should minimally impact your IT resources and could and should be completed in less than 60 days.
+That's why we recommend starting with the payment side.
+Implementation of paperless payments should minimally impact your IT resources, with the potential to have AP payment automation in place in less than 30 days.

-Manual, paper-intensive AP processes drive up costs and errors, and add unacceptable delay in approval processes.
-The delay, in turn, adds decision lag time and reduced visibility to the actual financial health of the organization.
+Manual, paper-intensive AP processes drive up costs and errors and add unacceptable delays in approval processes.
+These delays, in turn, add decision lag time and reduced visibility to the actual financial health of the organization.

 Consider these criteria in selecting a payment automation service.
 The service should:

-1. Pay cash rebates on a monthly, rather than on a quarterly or an annual basis.
+- Pay cash rebates on a monthly, rather than on a quarterly or an annual basis

-2. Integrate into and work within existing accounting standards of the existing ERP system.
+- Integrate into and work within the accounting standards of the existing ERP system

-3. Make the transition to virtual AP seamless, uncomplicated and manageable.
+- Make the transition to virtual AP seamless, uncomplicated, and manageable

-4. Minimally impact the AP team and not be perceived as a system with a high learning curve.
+- Minimally impact the AP team and not be perceived as a system with a high learning curve

-Subscribing to a paperless, payments system including virtual credit card payments is the one and final step in migrating from paper-based, ERP-constricted payments.
+Subscribing to a paperless payments system with the added benefit of virtual credit card payments is arguably the most impactful and easiest entry point in migrating from paper-based and ERP-constricted payments.

 Want to learn more?